timescale/pgai/README.md

 * **Everyone**: Use pgai in your PostgreSQL database.
   1. [Install pgai](#installation).
   1. Use pgai to integrate AI from your provider:
-    * [Ollama](./docs/ollama.md) - configure pgai with Ollama, then use the model to embed, chat complete and generate.
+    * [Ollama](./docs/ollama.md) - configure pgai for Ollama, then use the model to embed, chat complete and generate.
-    * [OpenAI](./docs/openai.md) - configure pgai with OpenAI, then use the model to tokenize, embed, chat complete and moderate.
+    * [OpenAI](./docs/openai.md) - configure pgai for OpenAI, then use the model to tokenize, embed, chat complete and moderate.
 This page also includes advanced examples.
+    * [Anthropic](./docs/anthropic.md) - configure pgai for Anthropic, then use the model to generate content.
 * **Extension contributor**: Contribute to pgai and improve the project.
   * [Develop and test changes to the pgai extension](./DEVELOPMENT.md).
   * See the [Issues tab](https://github.com/timescale/pgai/issues) for a list of feature ideas to contribute.